- 1 The Many Different Types of Yeast Infections

 They can also occur internally.
 The type of yeast infection that a person is infected with would depend on the location of the yeast infection.

 How Do Fungal Infections Attack The Body?

 - If it is located in the mouth or throat, it can go by any of these names: oral candidiasis, oropharyngeal candidiasis, or thrush.
 The thought of this strikes fear into many hearts.

 One common symptom of thrush is the creamy white patches that appear in the mouth and the raised lesions on the tongue.

 Thrush tends to affect babies, toddler, seniors and those with weakened immune systems due to chronic diseases such as uncontrolled diabetes and AIDS.

 - If it the affliction is in the genital area, it is called by it’s general term which is simply yeast infection.
-In women, it may be called a vaginal yeast infection.
-If you have a yeast infection in your vagina, you must take steps to quickly remedy the problem.
+In a woman, it may be called a vaginal yeast infection.
+If you have a yeast infection in your vagina, you must take steps to take care of and quickly remedy the problem.

 - Yeast infections that take place in the folds of the skin are called Intertrigo.As mentioned earlier, the bacteria thrive in moist and warm conditions.
 The underarm, groin, inner thigh, under the breast, skin folds of obese people, etc. are all possible locations for a skin rash.